grafana/jsonnet-libs/windows-active-directory-mixin/README.md

 # Windows Active Directory logs

-The Windows Active Directory logs dashboard provides details on incoming system logs.
+The Windows Active Directory logs dashboard provides details on incoming Windows Active Directory event logs.
 ![Windows Active Directory logs dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/windows-active-directory/screenshots/windows_active_directory_logs.png)

-Windows Active Directory system logs are enabled by default in the `config.libsonnet` and can be removed by setting `enableLokiLogs` to `false`.
+Windows Active Directory system logs are enabled by default in the `config.libsonnet` and can be disabled by setting `enableLokiLogs` to `false`.
 Then run `make` again to regenerate the dashboard:

 ```
 {